Reasons Why You May Need a Dental Crown

 #3 Add Strength After a Root Canal Treatment

-Root canals are effective for eliminating serious decay and infections.
-They are often the last option that you have to save a dying tooth.
-While keeping your tooth is best, a root canal also removes a large part of the enamel, pulp and dentin.
-This leaves your tooth weakened much like a large filling does.
+Root canals are effective in eliminating serious decay and infections.
+They are often the last option a Tempe dentist does to save a dying tooth.
+While keeping your tooth is best, a root canal also removes a large part of the enamel, pulp, and dentin.
+This leaves your tooth weakened much as a large filling does.
 You’ll typically make arrangements for a crown when you plan your root canal treatment.

 #4 Stop Pain From Cracks and Fractures

 A cracked tooth might not even be visible without an x-ray, but it can be quite painful.
 Cracks and fractures are often hard to treat with a filling alone.
 Covering the tooth with a crown prevents the nerve from being exposed to temperature changes.
 A crown also relieves pressure on the tooth when you chew to prevent further irritation to the nerve.

 #5 Anchor a Bridge In Place

 Crowns are sometimes used during tooth replacements.
 A bridge consists of a false tooth that sits between two crowns.
 The crowns are placed on top of the teeth that are adjacent to the gap in your mouth.
 This is an option you might prefer if you have a missing tooth combined with teeth that need treatment on the sides.
 A bridge looks and feels natural and can last as long as a single crown.

 #6 Create a More Uniform Smile

 Some people are born with teeth that are too small or completely different sizes.
 You might also have severe staining on your teeth or major chips on several in the smile zone.
 Crowns are sometimes placed on the most visible teeth in the front to create a more aesthetic smile.
 This is especially common when the front teeth are damaged in an accident.